-Mrs. Rebecca Kidder joined the firm in 2010.
-Mrs. Kidder has extensive experience in lobbying for funding and legislative changes, as well as skill in litigating federal cases involving housing discrimination, Housing and Urban Development (“HUD”) allocation of housing funds to tribes and tribally designated housing entities.
-Mrs. Kidder represents numerous housing authorities as general counsel, with specialized experience in low-income housing tax credits.
+Mrs. Rebecca Kidder joined the firm in 2010 and is the managing partner of the Rapid City, South Dakota office.
+Mrs. Kidder has extensive experience litigating federal cases involving jurisdiction, taxation, and Housing and Urban Development (“HUD”) allocation of housing funds to tribes and tribally designated housing entities.
+In addition, she has experience lobbying for funding and legislative changes.
+Mrs. Kidder represents numerous housing authorities and tribal schools as general counsel, with specialized experience in low-income housing tax credits.

-Mrs. Kidder has significant knowledge regarding tribal jurisdictional matters including reservation diminishment claims by states and negotiation of tribal-state tax agreements.
-Mrs. Kidder has assisted one tribe in securing authorization and funding for a multi-million dollar water intake and infrastructure project, and in securing authorization and funding for a new hospital.
-She has wide-ranging experience in working with federal agencies including the Bureau of Indian Affairs, Indian Health Service, HUD, Department of Energy and others to successfully secure funding and administrative changes that benefit her clients.
+Mrs. Kidder has significant knowledge regarding tribal jurisdictional matters including reservation diminishment claims by states, treaty-based claims, defending tribes and tribal entities against litigation by states and private parties, state taxes, and negotiation of tribal-state tax agreements.
+In addition to her litigation experience, Mrs. Kidder has assisted one tribe in securing authorization and funding for a multi-million dollar water intake and infrastructure project, and in securing authorization and funding for a new hospital.
+She has wide-ranging experience in working with federal agencies including the Bureau of Indian Affairs, Indian Health Service, HUD, and others to successfully secure funding and administrative changes that benefit her clients.
 Mrs. Kidder has also represented several tribes and tribal entities in securing financing for economic development projects including casino expansion, a nursing home, and other community facilities.
-She has broad practice in reviewing and drafting contracts for construction, securing land into trust, and easements and rights of ways on trust lands necessary for infrastructure development.
+She has a broad practice in reviewing and drafting contracts for construction, federal procurement requirements, and the development of housing and tribal infrastructure on trust lands.

-Mrs. Kidder also serves as general counsel to tribal schools, with a focus on resolving audit disallowed costs.
+Mrs. Kidder also serves as general counsel to tribal schools, with a focus on resolving audit disallowed costs and development of school policies.
 She also has worked to assist tribes in government-to-government consultation efforts which include federal obligations to consult with tribes in allocating education funds.
-Mrs. Kidder lives in Rapid City, South Dakota with her husband Stephen Brings Plenty; together, they have six children.

-South Dakota; Supreme Court of the United States; U.S. Court of Appeals for the Eighth Circuit; United States Court of Federal Claims; U.S. District Court for the District of South Dakota; Standing Rock Sioux Tribal Court; Three Affiliated Tribes Tribal Court; Oglala Sioux Tribal Court.
+South Dakota; Mississippi (inactive), Supreme Court of the United States; U.S. Court of Appeals for the Eighth Circuit; United States Court of Federal Claims; U.S. District Court for the District of South Dakota; Standing Rock Sioux Tribal Court; Three Affiliated Tribes Tribal Court; Oglala Sioux Tribal Court; Quinault Tribal Court.

 Yale Law School (J.D., 1997) – Student Editor Yale Law Journal & Yale Law and Policy Review; University of Michigan (B.S., Sociology, 1994)